The Rise of Teledentistry

 For any dentists interested in starting teledentistry in their practices, here is some helpful advice:

-- Read your State Dental Practice Act to determine what is permitted.
-If unclear, contact the State Dental Board office or Dental Association office.
+- Familiarize yourself with teledentistry.
+Read your state’s dental practice act to determine what is permitted in terms of teledentistry.
+If unclear, contact the state dental board office or dental association office.

 - Check with your professional liability carrier to determine whether you are covered for any teledentistry or telehealth practice.

-- Find a HIPAA-compliant solution for either a store-and-forward method, synchronous method, or both methods (see COVID-19 Waivers exception on Page 2).
+- Identify use case and technology needs, and choose your software wisely.
+Find a HIPAA-compliant solution for either a store-and-forward method, synchronous method, or both methods.

-- Inform current patients of the availability of teledentistry in your practice, and educate them about when teledentistry is appropriate and when in-person care is required.10
+- Inform current patients of the availability of teledentistry in your practice, and educate them about when teledentistry is appropriate and when in-person care is required.8

 In Summary